PEAKE-Technology-Partners/duo_slack_script/README.md

 The duo.sh will create a python virtual env and import the reqired API's from Duo and Slack.

 TLDR:
-This python script finds a user named "PeakeAdmin" and checks to see if the user is on bypass, then sends a message as a slack webhook.
+This python script finds a user that you specify and checks to see if the user is on bypass, then sends a message as a slack webhook.

 FYI, this is a test envoriment and has access to nothing and I have revoked the API keys!